 Here’s a thing about pay.

-Runners are often concerned about how to respond if they are asking what their pay rate is, or wonder if they can negotiate for a better rate than is being offered.
+Runners are often concerned about how to respond if they are asked what their pay rate is, or wonder if they can negotiate for a better rate than is being offered.

 The issue is that employers in TV do not generally talk about pay until interview/offering the job.
 It’s been that way for around 25 years now and is unlikely ever to change as there is nothing in the employers’ interests to change it.